MattMattV/my-stars/README.md

 - [awesome-angular](https://github.com/gdi2290/awesome-angular) - :page_facing_up: A curated list of awesome Angular resources by @TipeIO
 - [kodachi](https://github.com/WMAL/kodachi) - Linux Kodachi operating system is based on Debian 8.6 it will provide you with a secure, anti forensic, and anonymous operating system considering all features that a person who is concerned about privacy would need to have in order to be secure.
 - [Gabeify](https://github.com/powderblock/Gabeify) - Bring lord gaben to any web page your heart desires.
-- [risingstars2016](https://github.com/michaelrambeau/risingstars2016) - :stars: A complete overview of the JavaScript landscape in 2016: trends about front-end and node.js frameworks, tooling...
+- [risingstars2016](https://github.com/michaelrambeau/risingstars2016) - A complete overview of the JavaScript landscape in 2016: trends about front-end and node.js frameworks, tooling...
 Available in English, Japanese and Chinese.
 - [awsm.css](https://github.com/igoradamenko/awsm.css) - Simple CSS library for semantic HTML markup
 - [githunt](https://github.com/kamranahmedse/githunt) - Chrome Extension - Replace your new tab with trending Github repositories
 - [git-stats](https://github.com/IonicaBizau/git-stats) - :four_leaf_clover: Local git statistics including GitHub-like contributions calendars.